benrudolph/ascend.report/index.md

 ## Preparation

-One of the first stages of any of our innovation projects revolves around ensuring that the need for that project actually exists.
+One of the first stages of our innovation projects revolves around ensuring that the need for that project actually exists.
 This was done in Costa Rica through focus groups and discussions with UNHCR and NGO staff.
 Through these methods we decided to focus on three areas that SMS could immediately impact.
 This helped us define the scope of the project and where we’d focus our efforts.
 We identified these areas:

 *	__Job opportunity alerts__ – one of the NGOs we were working with, [Association of International Consultants and Advisors](https://www.facebook.com/pages/ACAI/114321045280940?sk=timeline) or ACAI, has a job placement program.
 ACAI creates projects and livelihood activities for asylum seekers and refugees to facilitate integration into the community.
 Currently they were having difficulty notifying refugees of the new jobs that were available.
 SMS could easily provide a way to notify the relevant population, especially since ACAI had a database of phone numbers that they’d like to contact.